Irish Wedding Photography in the Europa Hotel

 Bride and groom portrait photo beside Belfast shore.

 The hotel itself is very easy to get to as it’s right in the heart of the city centre, right beside Belfast Grand Central train and bus stations, and within walking distance of the centre.
-When we got back to the hotel, I photographed some wedding room decor in The Grand Ballroom before the guests were called in for dinner.
-It’s always good to take photos before the guests arrive, as everything is nicely laid out in the room.
-I also photographed some table images in The Piano Lounge, which is reserved exclusively for guests at the wedding reception, before the bride and groom were brought in for dinner in The Grand Ballroom on the first floor.
+When we got back to the hotel, I photographed some room decor in The Grand Ballroom before the guests were called in for dinner.
+It’s always good to take before the guests arrive, as everything is nicely laid out in the room.
+I also photographed some table images in The Piano Lounge, which is reserved exclusively for guests at the reception, before the bride and groom were brought in for dinner in The Grand Ballroom on the first floor.
 The grand ballroom is beside the piano lounge, so guests can use both rooms.
 There were no speeches, so straight to dinner.

 Looking for a Belfast Wedding Photographer or Videographer?